How much do households in Hawaii spend on rent?

 Across metro areas, the average rent-to-income ratio was 30.8% in 2018–2022.

-During that period, Urban Honolulu, Hawaii had the highest median rent at $1,976 per month.
-It also had the highest median monthly income at $5,851 out of two Hawaii metro areas.
-Urban Honolulu had the highest rent-to-income ratio in the state.
+During that period, Urban Honolulu, HI area had the highest median rent at $1.98K per month and the highest median monthly income at $5.85K among the two metro areas in Hawaii.
+It also had the highest rent-to-income ratio in the state.

 Renter income and rent, Hawaii metro areas (2018–2022)